 Keywords: creative arts therapies, eco-human approach, ecopsychology, ecotherapy, ecopoiesis, poiesis, environment

-Introduction: Defining ecological / nature-assisted arts therapies
+Introduction: Defining nature-assisted /ecological creative arts therapies

 Ecological or nature-assisted creative/expressive arts therapies represent an emerging therapeutic cluster, based on the new understanding of the role of the arts in providing public and environmental health and establishing more harmonious and mutually-supporting relations of humans with nature.
-These forms of therapy belong to an established group of mental health professions or specialized therapeutic approaches, such as art therapy, music therapy, dramatherapy, dance-movement therapy and expressive arts therapy.
+These forms of therapy belong to an established group of mental health professions or specialized therapeutic approaches, such as art therapy, music therapy, drama therapy, dance-movement therapy and expressive arts therapy.
 These disciplines focus on the therapeutic use of creative/expressive processes of clients and their relationship with the therapist.
 Ecological arts therapies are characterized by a new perspective on health issues and the role of the arts in providing public and planetary health and well-being.
-They are supported by scientific approaches such as ecopsychology and eco-philosophy and demonstrate a new perspective on our understanding of the therapeutic role of human bonds with nature.
+They are supported by scientific approaches such as ecopsychology and eco-philosophy and demonstrate a new perspective on our understanding of the therapeutic role of human connections with nature.

-Nature-assisted arts therapies and other branches of the ecological movement aligned to the need for a paradigm shift bring a new perspective to our understanding of health and pathology and new ways to address personal and collective mental distress, since at their most ambitious, they seek to redefine mental health within an environmental context and invite us to reexamine the human psyche as an integral part of the global web of life.
+Nature-assisted arts therapies and other branches of the ecological movement that are aligned to the need for a paradigm shift bring a new perspective to our understanding of health and pathology and new ways to address personal and collective mental distress, since at their most ambitious, they seek to redefine mental health within an environmental context and invite us to reexamine the human psyche as an integral part of the global web of life.

 One of the characteristics of nature-assisted or ecological arts therapies can be summarized as follows.
 These practices usually include either outdoor or indoor activities that involve direct interaction with the natural world or natural materials and often lead to the perception of the environment and its inhabitants as other forms of life, which are then engaged with ethically.
-The activities can include series of exercises that awaken sensory awareness through relaxation, breathing, exploratory mindful walks, body scanning, journaling and other tasks which help to develop receptivity, focus attention and increase a sense of embodiment in the living environment.
+The activities can include exercises that awaken sensory awareness through relaxation, breathing, exploratory mindful walks, body scanning, journaling and other tasks which help to develop receptivity, focus attention and increase a sense of embodiment in the living environment.

 Figure 1.
 An example of building a mandala during the open air ecological art therapy session